Tom Felton

 Tom Felton as Draco Malfoy

-The film also starred Rupert Grint, Chris Rankin, Emma Watson, and other young amateur actors for whom the movie became a successful springboard for their future creative careers.
+The cast also included Rupert Grint, Chris Rankin, Emma Watson, and other young newcomers who used the film as a launching pad for their acting careers.

 Tom Felton and Daniel Radcliffe